jeffpar/basicdos/blog/_posts/2020-07-31-interlude.md

 BASIC-DOS device drivers are very similar to DOS drivers.
 For example, they use similar header and request packet structures.
 But there are also some significant differences.

-PC DOS drivers never fulfilled the promise of asynchronous I/O, even though they were designed with separate **STRATEGY** and **INTERRUPT** entry points.
+For example, PC DOS drivers never fulfilled the promise of asynchronous I/O, even though they were designed with separate **STRATEGY** and **INTERRUPT** entry points.
 All I/O was synchronous, and in general, input devices were polled.

 In BASIC-DOS, support for asynchronous I/O is baked in.
 Drivers have a unified **REQUEST** entry point that doesn't need to preserve any registers,